usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   require operable parts on accessible elements, along accessible routes, and in accessible rooms and spaces to comply with the technical requirements for operable parts, including height and operation.
-The 1991 Standards, at section 4.27.3, contain an exception, &quot; * * * where the use of special equipment dictates otherwise or where electrical and communications systems receptacles are not normally intended for use by building occupants,&quot; from the technical requirement for the height of operable parts.
+The 1991 Standards, at section 4.27.3, contain an exception, &quot;where the use of special equipment dictates otherwise or where electrical and communications systems receptacles are not normally intended for use by building occupants,&quot; from the technical requirement for the height of operable parts.
 Section 205.1 of the 2010